 carnauba wax

 Carnauba wax, according to science direct, is a great natural emulsifier.
-And with its high melting point, this wax is perfect for thickening homemade balms, deodorants, and lip balms.
+And with its high melting point, this wax is perfect for thickening homemade balms, homemade deodorants, and lip balms.

 Carnauba wax is hypoallergenic, making it a good choice for those with sensitive skin.